rehan1124/solidity-simple-storage-hardhat/README.md

 --- Deployment done ---
 ```

-- To verify smart-contract on Etherscan, run below command.
+- Post deployment, to verify smart-contract on Etherscan, run below command.
 You will see a success/confirmation message or if contract has been verified already, a different message will be displayed.

 ```
 npx hardhat verify --network sepolia 0xb1b64Df23d5BD50E3bF2d3b5D83c1b67E6010C6A